Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 ### Step 2: Get an authorization code

 To be able to generate an access token for authentication, you need to get an authorization code first.
-Bear in mind that you need to get an authorization code for every instance you want to access via API.
+Bear in mind that you need to get an authorization code for each instance you want to access via API.

 [comment]: <> (Check, ob das stimmt und ob hier nötig!)

 > [Caution]
     Before continuing, make sure you are not logged into your account.
 Otherwise, the authorization code will be linked to your user profile.
 That means that any API requests made subsequently will be made on your user's behalf.

 Following the example provided in [Step 1: Register the client app](#step-1-register-the-client-app), we describe the process in the https://oauthdebugger.com/ website.
-You can also use other third-party website or your own system.
+You can also use another third-party website or your own system.

 *OAuth debugger*